-For email marketing, you are limited to use Wix’s own email marketing system.
+For email marketing, you use Wix’s own email marketing system.
 If there are specific tools you use as a part of your marketing stack, it helps to do your bit to research or write to Wix’s pre-sales support.

 Shopify is for ecommerce

-It has everything you need — free Shopify themes, paid Shopify themes, Shopify experts available to help customize your store.
-When you start with Shopify, hosting is a part of the package and you get Shopify’s built-in editor or ecommerce site builder.
+It has everything you need — free Shopify themes, paid Shopify themes, Shopify Apps, Shopify experts available to help customize your store.
+When you start with Shopify, hosting is a part of the package and you get Shopify’s built-in editor or eCommerce site builder.

 Inside the Shopify Platform, you can easily start building a store with one of the free themes or purchase a new theme.
 If you need help, there’s an entire community of Shopify Partners and Shopify experts ready to help.